tompakarlsson/guestbook/README.md

 Go to http://127.9.9.1:8000/docs to test app with Swagger UI (automatic interactive API documentation)

+There is no front end for this app yet.
+But all database and API functionality can be tested from previously mentioned Swagger UI

 ## Description
 A guestbook app using FastApi and SQLModel running on Uvicorn